NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

 corner*, the ``cam_test`` program (:numref:`cam_test`) can be invoked to compare the original and resulting RPC camera, for example as follows::

-    cam_test --image output.tif --cam1 input.tsai --cam2 output.xml
+    cam_test --image output.tif --cam1 input.tsai --cam2 output.xml \
+      --height-above-datum val

+Here, ``val`` is a value that is between the minimum and maximum heights used when the RPC model was computed.

 This should result in similar values for the camera directions and pixel differences, but not for the camera centers, because the RPC model does not have a well-defined camera center.

 Large pixel differences are a sign that the image was not cropped to the region containing the original upper-left corner (option ``--no-crop`` may help then,